npezza93/chat/README.md

 Simple Rails chat plugin that allows users to talk to one or more people at a time that leverages ActionCable.

+A demo of functionality can be found: [https://chatgem.herokuapp.com/](https://chatgem.herokuapp.com/)

 ## Getting Started

 #### Prerequisites